garrilla/garrilla-3r/README.md

   - create a demo site
   - add more examples
   - test with `iron:router` - I'm hoping that `{{> yeild}}` will go the _layout_ template.
-  - give users control of the dimensions object, so you can set your own breakpoints
-  - make the process more flexible so users can add or remove 'views', at the moment they remain fixed to the 7 based on teh helpers
+  - give users control of the dimensions object so they can set your own breakpoints, at the moment they remain fixed to the 7 predefined screen sizes
   - make a distinction between phone/tablet devices and laptop/desktop so that window resize events work
   - think of more things to do